 At Rutgers, Susan spent two years as the offensive line coach before adding tight ends coach and recruiting coordinator to his duties in 2003.
 As recruiting coordinator, he was integral in securing several highly touted and nationally ranked recruiting classes, including the 2009 group, which was ranked in the top 25 nationally by ESPN.com.
-His main recruiting areas were Central New Jersey, Western Pennsylvania, Eastern Florida, Delaware and Canada, though he directed Rutgers’ national efforts.
+While his main recruiting areas were Central New Jersey, Western Pennsylvania, Eastern Florida, Delaware and Canada, he directed Rutgers’ national efforts.

 Before his time at Rutgers, Susan spent one year as the head coach at Davidson in 2000.
-He led the Wildcats to a 10-0 record, a single-season record for wins and the only undefeated team in program history.
+He led the Wildcats to a 10-0 record, a single-season record for wins and the only undefeated mark in program history.
 Susan was named the Coach of the Year by the Division I-AA Independents Sports Information Directors Association.
 Additionally, he received a Presidential Citation from the University of Delaware for outstanding achievement.

 At Princeton, Susan served as both the offensive coordinator and offensive line coach for nearly a decade.
 In addition to recruiting duties at the Ivy League institution, he organized and implemented year-round strength and conditioning programs, developed and coordinated the spring football clinic and coordinated travel plans for away games.

 Susan’s initial tour of duty at Bucknell began in June 1981.
-From 1981 through 1988, he was in charge of the offensive line and served as strength coach for the Bison under head coaches Bob Curtis and George Landis.
+From 1981 through 1988, he was in charge of the offensive line and served as strength coach under head coaches Bob Curtis and George Landis.
 When Lou Maranzana was hired as head coach prior to the 1989 campaign, Susan was promoted to assistant head coach while keeping his duties with the offensive line.

 Susan’s first foray into the coaching profession came at his alma mater, where he was a graduate assistant on two separate occasions, separated by a one-year stint at Gettysburg College.